 I voiced my guilt to my host and we debated about whether we should put the eggs back.
 Finally it was decided it was too late, the eggs had been cold too long and we had to let it be.

-Each egg laid had in some way drained her body of calcium and other essential nutrients*, unnecessarily shortening her life to feed her captors.
+Each egg laid had in some way drained her body of calcium and other essential nutrients*, unnecessarily shortening her life to feed humans.
 And now, no matter how long her small sad eyes searched, all her work was lost.

 * Some chickens (if they have not been de-beaked) will eat their own unfertilized eggs if the egg is broken, if they are under stress, to replenish nutrients lost from laying (if they are lacking nutrients), or if there is not enough nest space.